apache/james-project/src/adr/0044-against-the-use-of-cassandra-lightweight-transactions.md

  - `mailboxes` relies on LWT to enforce name unicity.
 We hit the same pitfalls than for ACLs as this is a very often read table (however mailboxes of a given user being grouped together, primary key read are more limited hence this is less critical).
 Similar results could be expected.
 Discussions on this topic have not been started yet.
-Further impact studies on performance needs to be conducted.
+Further impact studies on performance need to be conducted.
  - `messages` as flags update is so far transactional.
 However, by better relying on the table structure used to store flags we could be relying on Cassandra to solve data race issues for us.
 Note also that IMAP CONDSTORE extension is not implemented, and might be a non-viable option performance-wise.
 We might choose to favor performance other